AhmedAzzam-Web/Cisco-Networking-Labs/README.md

 This is part of 12-hour comprehensive hands-on experience course at Udemy : https://www.udemy.com/course/practical-cisco-networking-labs

+Each folder contains all materials about the subject and 2 lab files: the one with `- Copy` is my workspace

 This folder "my own CCNA Labs with my notes_for_revision" contain practical labs coupled with thereotical information in each lab.
 Good for quick revision